Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 Check this by loading several instances of your device in a Live Set.
 Add some other Max for Live devices or Live instruments, and automate some parameters in your Max for Live device.

+Sometimes the visual appearance of a device informs what CPU load is expected.
+For a device that looks like a simple utility, users are likely to expect a lower CPU usage than a larger interface that looks like it does more complicated work.

 If parameter automation causes high CPU load, try enabling **Defer Automation Output** in the object Inspector if the automation values are not time-sensitive, or try higher values for the **Update Limit**.

 ### Updates